viniciusCSreis/mavenHelloWolrd/README.md

 # mavenHelloWolrd
-a simple project using maven archetype
+Just a simple project using maven archetype

 ## What do you need ?

-  - Java version: 1.8.0_181, vendor: Oracle Corporation
+  - Java version: 1.8.0_181

 ## How To use